logux/docs/2-starting/1-creating-server.md

 )

 server.auth((userId, token) => {
-  return false // Deny all users until we will have a proper authentication method })
+  return false // Deny all users until we will have a proper authentication })

 server.listen()